cockroachdb/docs/src/current/v24.3/troubleshoot-lock-contention.md

 <img src="{{ 'images/v24.3/troubleshoot-lock-contention-overview-tab.png' | relative_url }}" alt="Overview tab" style="border:1px solid #eee;max-width:100%" />

-Scroll to the bottom of the Overview tab to the **Transaction with ID 452da3e7-e7fa-4801-aa40-c59988d14eb6 waited on** section which gives information about the blocking transaction.
+Scroll to the bottom of the Overview tab to the **Transaction with ID ... waited on** section which gives information about the blocking transaction.

 <img src="{{ 'images/v24.3/troubleshoot-lock-contention-blocking-transaction.png' | relative_url }}" alt="Blocking transaction" style="border:1px solid #eee;max-width:100%" />

-For more information about the blocking transaction, click the **Transaction Fingerprint ID** 08d8b7d97f830463 to open the [**Transaction Details** page]({% link {{ page.version.version }}/ui-transactions-page.md %}#transaction-details-page).
+For more information about the blocking transaction, click the **Transaction Fingerprint ID** to open the [**Transaction Details** page]({% link {{ page.version.version }}/ui-transactions-page.md %}#transaction-details-page).

 <img src="{{ 'images/v24.3/troubleshoot-lock-contention-blocking-transaction-details.png' | relative_url }}" alt="Blocking transaction details" style="border:1px solid #eee;max-width:100%" />

 ### Additional practice

-For Transaction 3, take steps similar to the above steps for Transaction 2, to identify the waiting statement that experienced high contention and the corresponding blocking transaction.
+For [*Transaction 3*](#example-1), take steps similar to the above steps for *Transaction 2*, to identify the waiting statement that experienced high contention and the corresponding blocking transaction.

 ## Remediate lock contention

 ### Background context

 Locking conflicts are a natural artifact when business requirements call for concurrent data changes.
 Realistically, locking conflicts are unavoidable.
-The locking conflicts, however, are resolved efficiently with regard to the underlying resource utilization.
-When blocked transactions are waiting on a lock, they are not consuming CPU, disk, or network resources.

 Remediation is required when locking conflicts are too numerous, resulting in a significant increase in response time and/or decrease in throughput.
 Remediation of locking conflicts is typically about giving up some functionality in exchange for a reduction in locking contention.
 [Example 2](#example-2) uses two ways of doing this: [historical queries]({% link {{ page.version.version }}/as-of-system-time.md %}) and a ["fail fast" method]({% link {{ page.version.version }}/select-for-update.md %}#wait-policies).
 Use these remediations if they fit your application design.
-Other possible ways to reduce lock conflicts are: [column families]({% link {{ page.version.version }}/column-families.md %}) and [secondary indexes]({% link {{ page.version.version }}/schema-design-indexes.md %}).

 ### Historical queries

-In this tutorial's [Example 2](#example-2), Transaction 5 uses a historical query:
+One way to reduce lock contention is to replace reads with historical reads using [`AS OF SYSTEM TIME`]({% link {{ page.version.version }}/as-of-system-time.md %}) wherever possible.
+Using this, your query returns data as it appeared at a distinct point in the past and will not cause conflicts with other concurrent transactions, which can increase your application's performance.
+An example of this method is *Transaction 5* in [Example 2](#example-2):

 ~~~ sql
 BEGIN AS OF SYSTEM TIME '-30s';